 5. Terekhol Fort

 It is also named as Triacol fort.
 It is located at the mouth of River Triacol.
 To reach this fort you have to take a boat ride from Querim.
 The fort was built in the 17th century by Maharaja Khem Sawant Bhonsle.

 Timings– Open 24 hours

-After the Portuguese acquired it on 176, the fort became an important part of Portuguese maritime defence.
+After the Portuguese acquired it in 176, the fort became an important part of the Portuguese maritime defense.
 It remained under the rule of Portuguese until 1946 after that they were forced to leave India.
 In fort Triacol, the demonstration of the freedom fighters took place from time to time.
 A church for the Holy Trinity was constructed in the courtyard which now lies in ruins.
 It is not opened to the public except for the annual feast held in May.

 The fort has been now converted to a heritage hotel called Fort Triacol Heritage.
 There is also a memorial for the freedom fighters of Goa.